petermcd1010/heathkit_hero_1_programs/README.md

 ### Installing

-* Download and install the Motorola 6800 Assembler from the above link.
+* Download and install the Motorola 6800 Assembler from the above link
-* Git clone this repository.
+* Git clone this repository
-* Check the Makefile to see if you need to modify the Motorola 6800 assembler path.
+* Check the Makefile to see if you need to modify the Motorola 6800 assembler path
-* Modify the serial device in upload.py if you are using a Serial/USB connection for upload.
+* Modify the serial device in upload.py if you are using a Serial/USB connection for upload

 ### Executing programs

-* Run `make <program_name>.s19`.
+* Run `make <program_name>.s19`
-* Put the robot into download mode by entering `3` `A` on the robot keypad.
+* Put the robot into download mode by entering `3` `A` on the robot keypad
-* Run `upload.py --file=<program_name>.s19`.
+* Run `upload.py --file=<program_name>.s19`
-* After programs are uploaded, you may need to enter `A` `D` on the robot keypad followed by the program start address, which is found in the `org` line of the assembly language program listing.
+* After programs are uploaded, you may need to enter `A` `D` on the robot keypad followed by the program start address, which is found in the `org` line of the assembly language program listing

 Version History

 * Jan 13, 2025: Initial release

-  * Programs translated from machine language to assembly language from the Heathkit Hero-1 User's Guide.
+  * Programs translated from machine language to assembly language from the Heathkit Hero-1 User's Guide

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License